 8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Assessment of active participation 5.00% 0.00% Delivering correctly resolved the practices carried out during the course and in the indicated deadlines may mean an increase in the grade by a maximum of 10 points, and its value will be added to the Final note, provided that between Theory and Practice 50 points or more are reached.[PRES:10%] Theoretical exam 70.00% 70.00% There will be two midterms.
-The first in the middle of the course and the last at the end of the school period.
+The first one in the middle of the course and the last one on the date set for the ordinary exam.
 The Theory grade will be calculated as: (Midterm 1 0.35) + (Midterm 2 0.35).
 A minimum grade of 4 (out of 10) is required in each part in order to add them up to obtain the final grade of the Theory part.
 [ESC:55% INF:15%] Laboratory sessions 30.00% 30.00% Both for continuous and non-continuous evaluation, the same evaluation will be carried out .
 [LAB:25% INF:5%] Total: 105.00% 100.00%

 According to art.
-6 of the UCLM Student Evaluation Regulations, it must be provided to students who cannot regularly attend face-to-face training activities the passing of the subject, having the right (art.
-13.2) to be globally graded, in 2 annual calls per subject, an ordinary and an extraordinary one (evaluating 100% of the competences).
+4 of the UCLM Student Evaluation Regulations, it must be provided to students who cannot regularly attend face-to-face training activities the passing of the subject, having the right (art.
+12.2) to be globally graded, in 2 annual calls per subject, an ordinary and an extraordinary one (evaluating 100% of the competences).